minio/docs/source/reference/minio-mc/mc-replicate-edit.rst

 - Replace :mc-cmd:`PATH <mc replicate edit ALIAS>` with the path to the bucket or bucket prefix on which the rule exists.

-- Replace :mc-cmd:`ID <mc replicate edit id>` with the unique identifier for the rule to modify.
+- Replace :mc-cmd:`ID <mc replicate edit --id>` with the unique identifier for the rule to modify.
 Use :mc-cmd:`mc replicate ls` to retrieve the list of replication rules on the bucket and their corresponding identifiers.

 .. note::

    Modifying a replication configuration rule does not effect already replicated objects.
-For example, modifying the :mc-cmd-option:`~mc replicate edit tags` filter does not result in the removal of replicated objects which do not meet the filter.
+For example, modifying the :mc-cmd:`~mc replicate edit --tags` filter does not result in the removal of replicated objects which do not meet the filter.